 This story is heavy.
 It’s dripping with emotion, honesty, and reality.
-The book itself is only 256 pages, but it still took me almost a month to finish it because I had to put it down several times just to take a breath and detach myself for a bit.
+While We Are Okay is only 256 pages, it took me almost a month to finish it.
+I had to put it down several times just to take a breath and detach myself for a bit.

 Since the synopsis is rather vague, I’ll go into some background first.
 Marin is our main character who left her home in San Francisco to attend college in New York City.
-She tells her story rotating between scenes in the present and memories from her years growing up under her grandfather’s care.
-As we go through the story, we discover that Marin’s life hasn’t at all been what she used to think it was.
-After her grandfather’s death, she finds out family secrets that send her into a depressive episode that leaves her barely functioning and causes her to cut all ties with San Francisco and everyone she knew there.
+We Are Okay is told by rotating between scenes in the present and memories from growing up with her grandfather.
+As we go through the story, we discover Marin’s life wasn’t at all been what she used to think it was.
+After her grandfather’s death, she discovers family secrets that send her into a depressive episode.
+This leaves her barely functioning and causes her to cut all ties with San Francisco.

 From the very beginning, we know that Marin’s childhood best friend, Mabel, (who’s later revealed to have been a past lover as well) is on her way to visit Marin at her dorm.
 It’s winter break, yet Marin’s still living in the dorms.
 That’s when you first know something’s not quite right.
 I love this opening scene because it’s so raw and has a sense of urgency, but you can feel Marin lose energy to care to do anything about how her dorm will look to Mabel as the scene goes on.